Wyoming to lift mask mandate next week | Gephardt Daily

-March 9 (UPI) — Wyoming Gov. Mark Gordon announced Monday that the state will remove its mask mandate and allow various businesses to return to normal operations on March 16.
+CHEYENNE, March 8 (UPI) — Wyoming Gov. Mark Gordon announced Monday that the state will remove its mask mandate and allow various businesses to return to normal operations on March 16.

 Gordon announced the changes in a statement citing declining cases, hospitalizations and a successful vaccine rollout, following other states that announced plans to lift their mask mandates last week.